noam1610/tuto-mcfly-server-access/README.md

 slc loopback:datasource
 ```

-You can name it mongo and choose MongoDb.
+You can choose in memory or mongo.
-This is the way we store data.
-If you use mongo, don't forget to install it :
+If you use mongo, don't forget to install :
 ```
 npm install loopback-connector-mongodb
 ```